ohadNave/Recipes-Web-App/README.md

+The application was created by Ohad Nave and  Gal Atedgi

 * Web application with over half million recipes info around the world from different cusines.
 * Written in Vue.js framework and Node.js
 * Microsoft Azure DB